LiZhang-2020/dpdk/doc/guides/nics/mlx5.rst

 - The pdu_type field in the gtp_psc item includes all fields in first byte:
   PDU type, QMP, SNP, Spare.

+- Rules with the same pattern items types and masks reuse a unique matcher of the steering.
+The ``hint_num_of_rules_log`` attribute in rte_flow_attr is used per matcher.
+A matcher will be created when inserting the first flow rule with new pattern items types and masks in a group.
+The log hint size will be set only when it is non-zero after the matcher creation.
+  For the subsequent rules that using the same matcher, the ``hint_num_of_rules_log`` will be ignored even if specified.
+  The default value of ``hint_num_of_rules_log`` is 0 which means the behavior will be decided by the dirver, e.g., the size and table resizing mechanism.
+  The current flow rules insertion may be slower when setting the log hint size to the driver.

 - No Tx metadata go to the E-Switch steering domain for the Flow group 0.
   The flows within group 0 and set metadata action are rejected by hardware.